-Arundell, M, Patel, B.A, Straub, V, Allen, M.C., Janse, C, O'Hare, D, Parker, K, Gard, P.R and Yeoman, M.S (2006) Effects of age on feeding behavior and chemosensory processing in the pond snail, Lymnaea stagnalis Neurbiology og Aging, 27 (12). pp. 1880-1891.
+Arundell, M., Patel, Bhavik, Straub, V., Allen, Marcus, Janse, C., O'Hare, D., Parker, K., Gard, Paul and Yeoman, Mark (2006) Effects of age on feeding behavior and chemosensory processing in the pond snail, Lymnaea stagnalis Neurbiology of Aging, 27 (12). pp. 1880-1891.
 ISSN 0197-4580Full text not available from this repository.

 This study used behavioral and electrophysiological techniques to examine age-related changes in the feeding behavior and chemosensory processing in the pond snail, Lymnaea stagnalis.
 Increasing age was associated with a 50% decrease in long-term food consumption.
 Analysis of short-term sucrose-evoked feeding bouts showed an age-related increase in the number of animals that failed to respond to the stimulus.
 Of the animals that did respond increasing age was associated with a decrease in the number of sucrose-evoked bites and a increase in the duration of the swallow phase.
 These changes were observed with both 0.01 and 0.05 M sucrose stimuli but were not seen when 0.1 M sucrose was used as the stimulus.
 Electrophysiological analysis of the chemosensory pathway in semi-intact lip-CNS preparations failed to demonstrate a significant change in the neuronal information entering the cerebral ganglia from the lips via the median lip nerve, but did demonstrate an age-related deficit in the neuronal output from the cerebral ganglia.
 This deficit was also dependent on the sucrose concentration and mirrored the concentration-dependent changes in feeding behavior.
 In summary, aging appeared to affect central but not peripheral processing of chemosensory information and suggests that this deficit contributes to the age-related changes in feeding behavior.